ZenarchistCode/ZenSleep/readme.txt

 Energy Drinks / Consumption Items:
 You can add your own energy drinks/consumption items in the json config.
 The default ones are:
+- Epinpehrine: +25% rest
-- Cola: +25% energy
+- Cola: +25% rest
-- Pipsi: +20% energy
+- Pipsi: +20% rest
-- Fronta: + 15% energy
+- Fronta: + 15% rest
-- Spite: +10% energy
+- Spite: +10% rest
-- Kvass: +5% energy
+- Kvass: +5% rest

 The mod checks for energy drink items and rest object types with a "contains" check and is not case-sensitive.
 A negative value increases energy, a positive value decreases energy.
 So in other words, if you want to make all soda cans restore 20% of your energy you can just set the JSON config to have this entry:

 {
 "ItemType": "sodacan",
 "EnergyGained": -20
 }

 Some meds will also negatively affect your energy:
-- AntiChemInjector (PO-X): -100% energy
+- AntiChemInjector (PO-X): -100% rest
-- Morphine: -20% energy
+- Morphine: -20% rest
-- Epinephrine: -15% energy

-Anaesthetic & Stimulant Syringes:
+Anesthetic & Stimulant Syringes:
 This mod also comes with 4 custom items:
-- Anaesthetic Syringe (and empty version)
+- Anesthetic Syringe (and "used" version)
-- Stimulant Syringe (and empty version)
+- Stimulant Syringe (and "used" version)

-The anaesthetic syringe puts the player to sleep (can be used on self or others).
+The anesthetic syringe puts the player to sleep (can be used on self or others).
 The stimulant syringe maxes out your rest energy (can be used on self or others).

 These syringes are optional and can be disabled by simply not adding the types to your types.xml.